-Guidebook to Glyndwr's Way, a mid-Wales long-distance National Trail of 135 miles taking 9 days to walk, and 2 days (and 29 miles) to complete the loop down the Offa's Dyke Path to create a circular trail.
-It loops west from Knighton via Machynlleth to Welshpool and covers quiet hills, forests and rolling countryside.
+Guidebook to walking Glyndwr's Way, a long-distance National Trail through mid-Wales.
+The 135 mile route from Knighton via Machynlleth to Welshpool takes 9 days to walk, and 2 days (29 miles) to complete the loop down the Offa's Dyke Path to create a circular trail.
+A lovely trail through quiet hills, forests and rolling countryside.

 Trees and plants

 Day 2 Felindre to Abbey-cwm-hir

 Day 3 Abbey-cwm-hir to Llanidloes

 Day 4 Llanidloes to Dylife

 Ascent of Pen Pumlumon Fawr